IllustratedMan-code/SeniorProject/high_level_summary.md

 We split the project into two repos, one for the class [assignments](https://github.com/quaternary-game/class-work), the other for the actual [project](https://github.com/quaternary-game/quaternary).
 This was decided to avoid confusion and facilitate good development practices.

-We also decided to create a [style guide](https://github.com/quaternary-game/quaternary/blob/main/CONTRIBUTING.md) to enforce guidelines contributions to the project.
+We also decided to create a [style guide](https://github.com/quaternary-game/quaternary/blob/main/CONTRIBUTING.md) to enforce guidelines on contributions to the project.
 This style guide has made it much easier to maintain repo readability, while also opening the project up for outside contributions in the future.
 ## Investigating tools
 We spent a fair amount of time before the project experimenting and aquainting ourselves with the chosen toolset.